Luke 4

 Comments Luke 4:27

-The story of Naaman the Syrian is found in 2 Kings 5:1-14.
-As this verse says plainly, the Lord has mercy on whosoever He pleases.
-And here is another example: Naaman the Syrian was the one whom the Lord chose to have mercy.
+The story of Naaman the Syrian is told in 2 Kings 5:1-14.
+As this verse clearly tells us, the Lord has mercy on whosoever He pleases.
+And this is another example: Naaman the Syrian is the one the Lord chose to have mercy on.

-Q: What is the Biblical link between these two stories and verse 24?
-A: The Lord told this story to his own birth town because of the hearts of the people.
+Q: What is the biblical connection between the stories in verses 25 to 27 and the saying of the Lord Jesus in verse 24?
+A: The Lord told these stories to His own hometown because of the people’s hearts.
 People knew the Lord’s childhood and family.
-Everyone makes mistakes in the eyes of people judging by their own thoughts.
-But the Lord wants to let them know that God does not look at the outside appearance; the inner heart of the person is more important than the outside appearance.
+Everyone makes mistakes in the eyes of people who judge by their own thoughts.
+But the Lord wants to let them know that God does not look at the outward appearance of a person; the inner heart of a person is more important than the outward appearance.
 The place of birth and appearance have made an impact on human thought, but the beloved Son of God in human form does not judge people according to what the physical eyes see; He judges them by their inner hearts.
 Humans will disagree with what the Lord is teaching, but this example will also stir their hearts; do not judge with your own thoughts, but let the Lord be the one who judges.

-Q: What is the Biblical link between these two stories and verse 24?
-A: The Lord told this story to his own birth town because of the hearts of the people.
+Q: What is the biblical connection between the stories in verses 25 to 27 and the saying of the Lord Jesus in verse 24?
+A: The Lord told these stories to His own hometown because of the people’s hearts.
 People knew the Lord’s childhood and family.
-Everyone makes mistakes in the eyes of people judging by their own thoughts.
-But the Lord wants to let them know that God does not look at the outside appearance; the inner heart of the person is more important than the outside appearance.
+Everyone makes mistakes in the eyes of people who judge by their own thoughts.
+But the Lord wants to let them know that God does not look at the outward appearance of a person; the inner heart of a person is more important than the outward appearance.
 The place of birth and appearance have made an impact on human thought, but the beloved Son of God in human form does not judge people according to what the physical eyes see; He judges them by their inner hearts.
 Humans will disagree with what the Lord is teaching, but this example will also stir their hearts; do not judge with your own thoughts, but let the Lord be the one who judges.

 And they were all filled with wrath in the synagogue, as they heard these things;